fandora-network/docs/docs/develop/data/graph-entities.md

 ---
 id: graph-entities
 title: Entity descriptions
-sidebar_label: Using Polygon's root subgraph
+sidebar_label: Using fandora's root subgraph
-description: Learn how to use Polygon's subgraph for data
+description: Learn how to use fandora's subgraph for data
 keywords:
   - docs
   - matic
-  - polygon
+  - fandora
   - the graph
   - data
   - analytics